Agravain: Narratives

 The so-called "Agravain" section of the Vulgate Cycle's Prose Lancelot begins with some minor adventures of Agravain.
 In one of them, he slays the evil lord Druas the Cruel.
-The Prose Lancelot ascribes an important adventure of Lancelot which is here retold in the order in which it is supposed to have occurred, rather than the textual order which includes explanations told by Agravain at the end.
-It tells of Agravain being cursed by two damsels on separate occasions, one for wounding a knight in his in arm and then joking about it and another for trying to force himself on her and then commenting on seeing her infected leg.
+The Prose Lancelot ascribes an important adventure of Lancelot, which is here retold in the order in which it is supposed to have occurred rather than the textual order which includes explanations told by Agravain at the end.
+It tells of Agravain being cursed by two damsels on separate occasions, one for wounding a knight in his arm and then joking about it and another for trying to force himself on her and then commenting on seeing her infected leg.
 Later, he learns that his love, the daughter of King Tradelmant of North Wales, is seeking for him to rescue her, for her father has bestowed her on a knight whom she does not want to marry.
-Agravain manages to win her for himself and joins the Duke of Cambenic who gives him a castle.
+Agravain manages to win her for himself and joins the Duke of Cambenic, who gives him a castle.
 He then lives there with her and with his young half-brother Mordred, who at that time is still a squire.
 But a curse affects Agravain's left arm and the other his left leg, leaving him to greatly suffer until these limbs are anointed with the blood of the best knight alive as well as of the second-best.
 They decide to send for Gawain but also to seek out the mysterious Black Knight (the incognito Lancelot) that saved Arthur's throne from Galehaut.
-A messenger brings Gawain who agrees to give blood that heals Agravain's leg, showing that Gawain is the second-best knight alive.
+A messenger brings Gawain, who agrees to give blood that heals Agravain's leg, showing that Gawain is the second-best knight alive.
 Gawain then finds and persuades Lancelot to give his blood, which does its job, proving that Lancelot is indeed the best knight in the world.